 Whilst international capital lies behind many of the projects, the majority of the businesses around which defenders are being threatened are Honduran.
 However, both the Honduran government and foreign embassies are preparing the ground for an increase in activity by overseas businesses in the country.
-Foreign direct investment (FDI) is on the rise237 and Honduran exports to the EU grew by 21 per cent in 2015.238 As well as having a free trade agreement with the US, Honduras also signed the EU-Central America Association Agreement in 2012 to boost trade links.239
+Foreign direct investment (FDI) is on the rise and Honduran exports to the EU grew by 21 per cent in 2015.
+As well as having a free trade agreement with the US, Honduras also signed the EU-Central America Association Agreement in 2012 to boost trade links.

 The US remains the principal trading partner for Honduras, with bilateral trade totaling US\$9.8 billion in 2013.
-240 The US embassy in Honduras is promoting US investment in extractive industries in the country.
-One US mining firm, Electrum, is planning a US\$1 billion investment in Honduras according to the Embassy, 241 while another US mining company, Inception, operates the Clavo Rico gold mine in southern Honduras that extracts up to 1,000 tons a day.
-242 exploration, and exploitation.243 This is of particular concern in the current context given that the mining sector is the biggest driver of attacks on land and environmental defenders globally.244 Ninety per cent of all foreign mining investments in Honduras are Canadian.245 Due to the abuses related to mining - as well as hydroelectric, logging, agribusiness and tourism - any potential investors should steer clear of these industries until security for activists is guaranteed, perpetrators of violence are prosecuted and laws are upheld.
+The US embassy in Honduras is promoting US investment in extractive industries in the country.
+One US mining firm, Electrum, is planning a US\$1 billion investment in Honduras according to the Embassy, while another US mining company, Inception, operates the Clavo Rico gold mine in southern Honduras that extracts up to 1,000 tons a day.

+Mining is the principal focus of Honduras's opening up to international business, with President Hernández declaring 2015 'The Mining Year'.
+By mid-2015, Honduras had received 333 applications for mining concessions, exploration, and exploitation.
+This is of particular concern in the current context given that the mining sector is the biggest driver of attacks on land and environmental defenders globally.
+Ninety per cent of all foreign mining investments in Honduras are Canadian.
+Due to the abuses related to mining - as well as hydroelectric, logging, agribusiness and tourism - any potential investors should steer clear of these industries until security for activists is guaranteed, perpetrators of violence are prosecuted and laws are upheld.